The FaceTime alert on the iPad started jingling around noontime. That usually means the grandkids are calling.

 Jan has always been a card-sender.
 Birthdays, graduations, anniversaries, births, and deaths require a card that captures the right sentiment, with the right words or a meaningful image.
 I can’t count the number of times she will say, “I need to pick up a card for…” She finds them in the local places, like Among Friends.
 She’ll somehow extract the perfect greeting from the rack at the Cookie Crock, or get lucky and discover something funny or poignant at the Post Office.
 Sometimes she adds a short note, other times just a “Love, Jan.”

 But these kids, they get Super Nana.
 Cards are just a small part of how she lets them know she is always thinking about them.
-Small gifts will appear in their mailbox.
+Surprise gifts will appear in their mailbox.
 Twirling ribbons for the girls.
 A collection of Matchbox cars for Ben.
 Magazine subscriptions from Highlights and National Geographic Kids land in rotation.
 Zoo memberships so they have a place to visit where they can run, laugh, and learn about the magnificent animals that share our planet.
 Books are chosen and sent, to be read together when the time comes to sit side by side once again and explore the stories revealed through paper and ink.

 I know, no matter how many birthdays or anniversaries we have left together, there will be a card sitting on the table when I wake up.
 And I know that every son, daughter-in-law, sister, niece or nephew, and dear friend stand a good chance of seeing that familiar, bold hand-written envelope appear on a special day.